Kalleno/blueprint3d/README.md

     npm install
     grunt

 The latter command generates `example/js/blueprint3d.js` from `src`.

-The easiest way to run locally is to run a local server from the `example` directory.
-There are plenty of options.
-One uses Python's built in webserver:

-    cd example

-    # Python 2.x
-    python -m SimpleHTTPServer

-    # Python 3.x
-    python -m http.server

-Then, visit `http://localhost:8000` in your browser.

-## Contribute!

-This project requires a lot more work.
-In general, it was rushed through various prototype stages, and never refactored as much as it probably should be.
-We need your help!

-Please contact us if you are interested in contributing.
+It will also automatically starts a local webserver.

 ### Todos

+- Complete touch compatibility
+- Create new Screenshots
+- Rework Codebase
 - More complete documentation (based on the TypeDoc comments)
 - Test suite (e.g. jasmine)
 - Make it easier to build a complete application using blueprint3d (cleaner API, more inclusive base, easier integration with a backend)
 - Better serialization format for saving/loading "designs"
 - Remove the dependency on jquery from the core source!
 - Better use of npm conventions and packaging
-- Various bug fixes
 - refactor three/* - use of classes, lambdas
-- update to current threejs
 - introduce a more formal persistency format
 - put all relevant settings into Core.Configuration to make them read-/writeable, User settings?
 - complete type docs for all entities